junhyukhan/junhyukhan.github.io/content/posts/make-logitech-great-again.md

 ### The solution
 [input-switcher repo](https://github.com/marcelhoffs/input-switcher)
-Taking insight from the above repository, I was able to
+Taking insight from the above repository, I was able to make the keyboard and mouse to switch pairing to the next device through a command line script, which I then mapped to a button on my mouse.

+With a click of a button, I was able to simultaneously switch the connected device for both my mouse and keyboard.
+All this without using logitech's proprietary solution, logitech flow which was pretty buggy.